iterative/dvc.org/content/docs/command-reference/commit.md

 - Tells Git to ignore the file/directory (adding them to `.gitignore`).
 (Note that if the <abbr>project</abbr> was initialized with no Git support (`dvc init --no-scm`), this does not happen.)
-- Adds the file/directory to the cache.
+- Adds the file(s) in question to the cache.

 There are many cases where the last step is not desirable (for example rapid iterations on an experiment).
-The `--no-commit` option prevents the last step from occurring (on the commands where it's available), saving time and space by not storing unwanted <abbr>data artifacts</abbr>.
-The file hash is still computed and added to the `dvc.lock` or `.dvc` file, but the actual data file is not saved in the cache.
-This is where the `dvc commit` command comes into play.
-It performs that last step (saving the data in cache).
+The `--no-commit` option prevents it (on the commands where it's available).
+The file hash is still computed and added to the `dvc.lock` or `.dvc` file, but the actual data is not cached.
+And this is where the `dvc commit` command comes into play: It performs that last step when needed.

 Note that it's best to avoid the last two scenarios.
 They essentially force-update the `dvc.lock` or `.dvc` files and save data to cache.
 They are